brettc/partitionfinder/README.md

 # Special instructions for use of the iterative k-means algorithm

-Follow the same instructions given in the manual, but with two important modifications:
+Follow the same instructions given in the manual, but with three important modifications:

+1. The new algorithm relies on some python dependencies.
+These can easily be downloaded and installed using Anaconda.
+You can [download Anaconda here](http://continuum.io/downloads).
-1. In the partitionfinder.cfg file, specify one data block for the entire alignment, e.g. for an alignment with 5,000 sites you would specify a single data block that reads, all = 1-5000;.
+2. In the partitionfinder.cfg file, specify one data block for the entire alignment, e.g. for an alignment with 5,000 sites you would specify a single data block that reads, all = 1-5000;.
-2. In the partitionfinder.cfg file, modify the search to kmeans by specifying search = kmeans;
+3. In the partitionfinder.cfg file, modify the search to kmeans by specifying search = kmeans;

 With these modifications, your analysis should be ready to go using the normal PartitionFinder commands.